-The Project Management for Wildlife Conservation (PMWC) approach, outlined in this manual, was developed by combining, tailoring, and building upon the following key sources:
+The PMWC approach was developed by combining, tailoring, and building upon the following key sources:

-- Managing Successful Projects with PRINCE2 (OGC 2009) - A guide to the project management body of knowledge (PMI 2013) - The Open Standards for the Practice of Conservation v3.0 (CMP 2013).
+- WildTeam 2015 Project Management Manual v4.4 [1] - Managing Successful Projects with PRINCE2 [2] - A Guide to the Project Management Body of Knowledge [3] - The Open Standards for the Practice of Conservation v3.0 [4].

-In this way, the PMWC approach benefits from the substantial knowledge base already developed through decades of work in both the business and wildlife conservation sector.
+In this way, the PMWC approach benefits from the substantial knowledge base already developed through decades of work in both the business and wildlife conservation sectors.